Martin Heinrich: Energy

 In February 2021, Heinrich was one of seven Democratic U.S. Senators to join Republicans in blocking a ban of hydraulic fracturing, commonly known as fracking.

 Puerto Rico

 On March 16, 2021, Heinrich introduced a bill to grant Puerto Rico statehood.

+Foreign policy

+In January 2024, Heinrich voted for a resolution proposed by Senator Bernie Sanders to apply the human rights provisions of the Foreign Assistance Act to U.S. aid to Israel's military.
+The proposal was defeated, 72 to 11.
+In November 2024, Heinrich was one of 19 senators to vote to block the United States' arms sales to Israel.
+In April 2025, Heinrich voted for a pair of resolutions Sanders proposed to cancel the Trump administration's sales of $8.8 billion in bombs and other munitions to Israel.
+The proposals were defeated, 82 to 15.

+2024 presidential nominee

+On July 19, 2024, Heinrich called for Joe Biden to withdraw from the 2024 United States presidential election.

 Committee assignments

 Heinrich served on the following Senate committees in the 118th Congress: